 Respect - Be considerate of others.
-Do not use foul language; all contributions should be given in an ethical manner.
+Do not talk while others are talking; do not use foul language; behave in an ethical manner.

 Grade Appeal Process

 Students who wish to appeal a grade should consult the Midwestern State University MSU Catalog